 Finally, I have to mention my own Valentine’s Day decor, the easy DIY subway wall art.
 You can create the DIY canvas pieces and the hearts for your open frame or other holiday hanging decor display in an afternoon.
 Now that I have a handful of open frame items completed, I can get the frame ready for a new season or holiday in just a couple of minutes.
 For me, keeping the majority of my holiday decor really simple ensures I’ll actually put it up in time for the holiday.

-Did you make one of the last-minute DIY Valentine’s Day decor projects?
+Did you make one or more of the last-minute DIY Valentine’s Day decor projects?

 [Disclaimer: There are a couple of affiliate links in this post.
 Thanks for your support!]